libremente/libremente.github.io/bookshelf.md

 ## Past reads
+* **Zero to One by *Peter Thiel*.**
+  Peter Thiel, one of the most interesting figures of the Valley and his book.
+  What to say.
+Peter stresses his vision that creating a monopoly is the only way to truly succeed and be able to pay back all the stakeholders who invested in the venture.
+I believe it's an interesting book which exposes many lessons learned during his PayPal adventure and the later ones like, e.g., Facebook and Palantir.
+I would highly recommend this book to all the wannabe-founders.
+Easy to read, quick and full of real world examples of both success cases and failures.
+  One last remarkable point: take off your tie if you pitch to Peter, he might not even listen to you!

 * **Make Your Bed: Little Things That Can Change Your Life...And Maybe the World by *William H. McRaven*.**
   Little stories from the personal life of the Admiral during his SEAL career